The 7 Best Hardware Encoders for Live Streaming (Update)

 Can it produce my target output?

-Virtually all encoders can produce 1080p@30 fps 8-bit input with the H.264 codec.
+Virtually all encoders can produce 1080p@30 fps 8-bit output with the H.264 codec.
 If high frame rate, HEVC, high dynamic range (HDR), and/or 4K/8K are currently required or in your future, you may need a more capable encoder.
+If you’re not sure, check the specs of the cloud service you’ll deliver your streams to ensure that your encoder can supply a properly formatted stream.

 Will it connect to my target service?

-All transcoding and delivery services publish specifications that detail the protocols, container formats, codecs, and other information about the streams that they ingest.
+Similarly, all transcoding and delivery services publish specifications that detail the protocols, container formats, codecs, and other information about the streams that they ingest.
 Here are the specifications for Wowza Streaming Engine.
-Some services are relatively generic; with H.264 and RTMP the main flavors available.
+Some services are relatively generic; with H.264 and RTMP the primary flavors available.
 All encoders should be able to connect to these services without issue.

 Support for more exotic fare, like SRT support for low latency and/or HEVC support for low bandwidth streams, is less available — though rest easy, Wowza Streaming Engine supports both.
 To access these features, you’ll need a more professional (and expensive) encoder.